harvester/docs/docs/advanced/settings.md

 **Versions**: v1.3.0 and later

 **Definition**: Number of minutes Harvester waits before deleting a support bundle that has been packaged but not downloaded (either deliberately or unsuccessfully) or retained.

-The minimum value is `30`.
+You can specify a value greater than or equal to 0.
+When the value is 0, Harvester uses the default value.

 **Default value**: `30`